Enhancing Activity Prediction Models in Drug Discovery with the Ability to Understand Human Language: Appendix

 \paragraph{Hyperparameters.} We trained a dedicated MT-DNN for each baseline model.
-Since our training, validation and test splits are bioassay-wise disjoint, we propose the following training procedure.
-Each MT-DNN visits the training set as usual, but it is then evaluated on the (bioassay-wise disjoint) validation set by using its predictions directly as 1-NN or soft-NN.
+Since our training-, validation-, and test-splits are bioassay-wise disjoint, we propose the following training procedure.
+Each MT-DNN visits the training-set as usual, but it is then evaluated on the (bioassay-wise disjoint) validation set by using its predictions directly as 1-NN or soft-NN.
 In this way, we can train MT-DNN models for our baselines using exactly the same splits and information that CLAMP used.

 Given the results of the hyperparameter search conducted for CLAMP, we conducted a hyperparameter search where we explored different configurations for the learning rate, the number of layers, the number of hidden units in each layer, and the dropout probability~(Tab.~\ref{table:hyperparams_explored}).
 We set the parameter~$\tau$ to $1$ and used layer normalization.